postmanlabs/postman-mcp-server/README.md

 Add `--code` or `--full` for Code or Full mode.
 Set `POSTMAN_API_KEY` as an environment variable.

-For IDE-specific setup instructions, see the table below.
+For IDE-specific setup instructions, see the following table.
 For more information, see the [Postman MCP Server docs](https://learning.postman.com/docs/reference/postman-api/postman-mcp-server/overview).

 ---